 Who was your earliest mentor in the industry and how did he inspire you?

-Every superintendent I worked under has been a mentor which includes: J.R Kies at Quail Creek Golf Club in Tucson, Arizona and Mark Claburn at Tierra Verde Golf Club in Arlington, Texas , but the first person I worked for was Josh Brewer at PineCrest Country Club in Longview, TX
+Every golf course superintendent I worked under has been a mentor including: J.R Kies at Quail Creek Golf Club in Tucson, Arizona, and Mark Claburn at Tierra Verde Golf Club in Arlington, Texas, but the first person I worked for was Josh Brewer at PineCrest Country Club in Longview, TX

 How do you work with people to create a team?

 My outlook in managing a team is, always surround myself with dedicated, hardworking go-getters and practice good scheduling/delegation skills. .
 I have a great group of guys that are all team players.
 I treat my staff with the utmost respect and appreciation for what they do, day in and day out.
 The return on investment is positive for all parties.